premvarijakzhan/PDF-RAG-Reranker-Agent/README.md

 - **Agentic Design**: Modular agents for PDF loading, embedding, retrieval, question answering, and reranking coordinated by a central orchestrator.
 - **Parallel Retrieval & QA**: Generate diverse context sets via perturbed embeddings, then answer in parallel for efficiency.
 - **LLM-based Reranking**: A final RankingAgent selects the best answer with rationale, improving accuracy and transparency.
-- **Multiple Interfaces**: Use as a Python module, a Streamlit web app, or an async CLI application.
+- **Multiple Interfaces**: Use as a Python module, a Streamlit web app, a FastAPI backend with terminal client, or an async CLI application.
 - **Extensible Pipeline**: Swap or extend agents (e.g., HTML loader, CSV loader), tune hyperparameters, and integrate external sources.

 ## Project Structure